Sarina Air Raid Shelter: History

 However, as a result of a visit to Sarina on 24 December 1941 by Queensland Government staff, instead of digging trenches, Sarina constructed two "half-size" surface air raid shelters.
 The manager of the power alcohol distillery at Sarina was also ordered to construct a half-size concrete shelter.
 A report on the visit, by engineer Percy Ainscow of the Public Estate Improvement Branch, noted that "trenches were of no use in the town of Sarina [due to the wet ground, which was also an issue at Proserpine].
 Approval was obtained for two small reinforced concrete shelters for Sarina, and authority to arrange for the erection of a shelter at the Power Alcohol Factory".
-Even before Pearl Harbour, the Australian Government sought to increase the production of power alcohol at Sarina, Pyrmont (Sydney) and Yarraville (Melbourne), to help the war effort.
+Even before Pearl Harbor, the Australian Government sought to increase the production of power alcohol at Sarina, Pyrmont (Sydney) and Yarraville (Melbourne), to help the war effort.
 Extensions at Sarina were completed by March 1942.
 Pairs of half-size concrete shelters were also built at Home Hill and Proserpine.

 Sarina"s half-size air raid shelters were based on the standard DPW design (January 1942) for a reinforced concrete air raid shelter.
 Although the half-size version had the same wall and roof thickness, and the same size entry corridors and toilet closets, the main shelter space was half the length of a full-size shelter.
 The full-size standard shelter had 12 in thick walls, and a flat 6 in roof (flush with the outside walls) - unless there was a risk of nearby buildings collapsing onto the shelter, in which case the roof had to be 12 in.
 The outside length of the front wall of the full-size standard shelter, not including toilets, was 39 ft 5 in; while the total length of the rear wall (including toilets) was 47 ft 7 in.
 The shelter was 12 ft.
 In Sarina"s case, although the width was the same, the shelter"s front wall was 7.7 m long, while the total rear length was 9.9 m.
 The front walls of the toilet closets at each end of both the standard and half-size shelters were set back 5 ft from the main front wall of the shelter, giving the shelters a symmetrical, fat "T" shape.